uldyssian-sh/vmware-vsphere-8-stig-auditor/CONTRIBUTING.md

-# Contributing to vSphere 8 STIG Auditor
+# Contributing to VMware vSphere 8 STIG Auditor

-Thank you for your interest in contributing to the vSphere 8 STIG Auditor!
+Thank you for your interest in contributing to the VMware vSphere 8 STIG Auditor!
 This document provides guidelines for contributing to this project.

 ## Code of Conduct